 The problem comes when more and more things (people) fall into these categories, because I also DON’T LIKE anything that gets in the way of having what I LIKE.

-And from LIKE and DON’T LIKE also comes WANT and DON’T WANT.
-Because I WANT more of what I LIKE, and I DON’T WANT what I DON’T LIKE.
+LIKE and DON’T LIKE become WANT and DON’T WANT, because I WANT more of what I LIKE, and I DON’T WANT what I DON’T LIKE.

 You follow? : )